Consumer Fraud Act and Scams. Auto Fraud, Used Car Fraud and Deceptive Business Practices

 AUTO SCAMS AND CONSUMER RIGHTS: New Jersey Consumer Lawyer and Consumer Attorney that sues car dealerships for car dealer scams and tricks.

-AUTO DEALER FRAUD, SCAMS AND TRICKS FOR CONSUMER LAWYERS TO LITIGATE.Scam 1 – Vehicle History
+AUTO DEALER FRAUD, SCAMS AND TRICKS FOR CONSUMER LAWYERS TO LITIGATE.Scam 1 – Lying about the history of the vehicle

 The most prevalent scam in the automobile industry is selling a vehicle with pre-existing damage.
 There are numerous reasons to do this by a selling dealership; however, the most basic reason would be for profit.
 With this pre-existing damage, a dealer could acquire a vehicle for less, due to the damage, and sell the vehicle for more without disclosing the appropriate amount of the prior damage, prior history or any pertinent information.
 This claim would be actionable under the New Jersey Consumer Fraud Act, the Magnuson-Moss Warranty Act and other various claims.Scam 2 – Selling Damaged Cars/Frame Damage/Accident Damage/Inaccurate History